The Invisible Pulse [Mage: The Awakening]

 So, now that you’ve seen the Paths, does anyone have any questions or comments?

-42 responses to “The Invisible Pulse [Mage: The Awakening]”
+42 thoughts on “The Invisible Pulse [Mage: The Awakening]”

 And THAT was not put people off the Tome of the Watchtowers version of Thrysus.
 The main draw of the Path is accepting the fundamental brutality of nature and admitting that is part and parcel with its beauty.
 We (I, at least) hated the ToW version because they were callbacks to the bad old days of when White Wolf thought Garou were the uncontested good guys of the cWoD, and everyone “good” liked them.
 Leave the werewolf to the werewolves.